Godlander/objmc/README.md

 with the offset data i am able to calculate the relative face id, and `gl_VertexID % 4` gives the corner.

 ![image](https://user-images.githubusercontent.com/16228717/148311858-3bd76267-f80f-4ad6-84c3-3b5f6760bcf4.png)

-### Python

-i learned Python just to write this lol

-apparantly anything that has to do with js can't keep rgb values correctly when alpha isnt max